CSBSJU/CSCI-338/assignments/programming-assignment-1.md

 Test files are provided at /usr/people/classes/CS338/data/pa1.
 There are currently several graphs there of varying sizes and densities.

 The tests file are only provided to get you started.
-Remember, you will likely want to run each experiment on multiple inputs so that your results are not skewed by the edge densities in the files that were provided.
 Your solution will be evaluated with a different set of files than those provided for testing.

 ## What you need to turn in